Svalorzen/AI-Toolbox/README.md

 ### Cassandra POMDP Format Parsing ###

-We parse a reasonable subset of Cassandra's POMDP format, which allows to reuse already defined problems with this library.
+Cassandra's POMDP format is a type of text file that contains a definition of an MDP or POMDP model.
+You can find some examples [here](http://pomdp.org/examples/).
+While it is absolutely not necessary to use this format, and you can define models via code, we do parse a reasonable subset of Cassandra's POMDP format, which allows to reuse already defined problems with this library.

 ### Python Bindings! ###

+The user interface of the library is pretty much the same with Python than what you would get by using simply C++.
+See the `examples` folder to see just how much Python and C++ code resemble each other.
 Since Python does not allow templates, the classes are binded with as many as possible instantiations.

-This toolbox does lose quite a bit of power in terms of efficient customization when used from Python, but it allows to rapidly iterate in order to find out what works and what doesn't.
+That said, if you need to customize a specific implementation to make it perform better on your specific use-cases, or if you want to try something completely new, you will have to use C++.

 ### Bandit/Normal Games: ###